Planetary motion on an expanding locally anisotropic background: Introduction

-This discussion is enough to conclude that some sort of unmodelled gravitational interaction seems to be acting in the Solar System which is effectively accounted for by an heuristic rescaling of the relation between spatial lengths and temporal lengths of the dynamical system model.
-The exact identification of the origin of such interaction is further difficulted due to the only available solution relying on the heuristic fit of one single isotropic parameter $\dot{AU}$ (or equivalently $\dot{GM}$) across the Solar System.
-In this work our main objective is to employ a background described by an expanding locally anisotropic (ELA) metric~\cite{PLB, eprint} to analytically model the corrections to orbital motion with respect to orbital motion on Schwarzschild background within the Solar System.
-In particular, based in analytical orbital solutions for the background described by the ELA metric we will explicitly compute the respective corrections to the orbital period due to two distinct contributions, the Sun's mass decrease corrections and the General Relativity corrections with respect to Schwarzschild backgrounds~\cite{review}.
-It is shown that it is possible to map these corrections to the heuristic variation of the AU, having simultaneously negligible contributions to the remaining orbital parameters.
-Considering the most reliable estimative for the average value of the parameter $\dot{AU}$~(\ref{dAU_ephemerids}) we will compute bounds for the values of the metric functional parameter which, in turn, will allow to estimate the contributions due to the ELA metric background to the orbital period, orbital precession and orbital radius variation of the several planets within the Solar System.
+In this work our main objective is to employ a background described by an expanding locally anisotropic (ELA) metric~\cite{PLB,e_print} to analytically model the corrections to orbital motion with respect to orbital motion on a Schwarzschild background within the Solar System.
+In particular, based in analytical orbital solutions for the background described by the ELA metric we will explicitly compute the respective corrections to the orbital period due to two distinct contributions, both the Sun's mass decrease corrections and the corrections obtained when considering expanding backgrounds~\cite{review}.
+In particular it is shown that, when considering a expanding background described by the ELA metric, it is possible to map these corrections to the heuristic variation of the gravitational constant $\dot{G}$, simultaneously having negligible contributions to the remaining orbital parameters.
+Considering the most recent estimate for the average value of the variation $\dot{GM}_\odot=\dot{G}\times M_\odot+G\times\dot{M}_\odot$ obtained from the numerical analysis of planetary ephemerides~\cite{dG} we will compute bounds for the values of the metric functional parameter which, in turn, will allow to estimate the contributions due to the ELA metric background to the orbital period, orbital perihelion advance and orbital radius variation of the several planets within the Solar System.